coconutpalm/boot-server/README.md

 boot -d pandeiro/boot-http serve -d . -p 8888 wait
 ```

+Note: If this is specified, it overrides any :port inside the ssl-props parameter.

 #### -k / --httpkit

 Use the HTTP Kit webserver instead of Jetty.